This release should run on the latest version of any browser on any device that supports a browser.

 by swapping letter pairs until the original message is restored.

-New: Lock any letter you know is right by holding down the
+Lock any letter you know is correct by tapping it twice.

 The histogram shows letter frequencies.
 Since E and T are the most common

 letters, a good way to start is to make the most frequent letters in the

 histogram E and T. Then look for words like THE, AND, I and A. Keep

 swapping letter pairs until words you recognize start to emerge.

 There are two new puzzles every day.
 If you can"t solve

 one today, come back tomorrow and see the solution.

 This puzzle was first programmed in Java by my daughter, Camberley, as a